USFWS/secas/_posts/2024-01-16-Calling-all-grassland-lovers-and-experts.md

 ---
+layout: post
-published: false
+published: true
+title: >-
+  Calling all grassland lovers and experts
+author: >-
+  Emily Granstaff, User Support for the Southeast Blueprint
+hero:
+  name: MasonFarm_Mordecai2018_wide.jpg
+  alt: Photo of green meadow with white flowers and scattered trees.
+  caption: Piedmont prairie at Mason Farm in Chapel Hill, NC.
+Photo by Rua Mordecai, USFWS.
+  headerClass: light-text
+  float: right
 ---
 SECAS needs **you** to take a closer look at the Blueprint’s grassland indicators.

 The Southeast Blueprint has a couple of indicators to represent the quality of grasslands in the continental Southeast: [Interior Southeast grasslands](https://secas-fws.hub.arcgis.com/maps/fws::interior-southeast-grasslands-southeast-blueprint-indicator-2023/about) and [Great Plains perennial grasslands](https://secas-fws.hub.arcgis.com/maps/fws::great-plains-perennial-grasslands-southeast-blueprint-indicator-2023/about).
 We strive to continually improve the indicators in the Blueprint, and this year, we're working on a big update to these two indicators.
-In fact, we are hoping to combine those two indicators into one giant indicator that covers the 15 Southeastern states.
+In fact, we are hoping to combine those two indicators into one giant indicator that covers the 15 Southeastern states.<!--more-->

 It's a big undertaking—that’s why we need your help. **We want to ensure that your priority places for grasslands are represented in the Blueprint.** The good news is that we’ve already gotten a great start and some initial feedback on ways to improve it, but we want to cast a wider net and open the review to even more people.